ConnorSweeneyDev/.config/readme.md

-- Coc &rightarrow; After following the steps, run `:CocInstall coc-discord-rpc coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-cssmodules coc-json coc-xml coc-sql coc-pyright coc-java coc-omnisharp coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed and add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
+- Coc &rightarrow; After following the steps, run `:CocInstall coc-discord-rpc coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-cssmodules coc-json coc-xml coc-sql coc-pyright coc-java coc-omnisharp coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed.
+Now add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
 If you don't want one of the listed servers, dont include them or just run `:CocUninstall [SERVER]` after the first command.
 If a language you want is missing, you can find it [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).
 - Copilot &rightarrow; If you don't have a license for Copilot then don't include this plugin.
 If you do, then after following the steps run `:Copilot setup` and follow the instructions.
-- Colorscheme &rightarrow; You can use the one that I use, but if you don't want to you will have to change the lines in `lua\[USERNAME]\packer.lua`, `after\plugin\colors.lua` and `after\plugin\lualine.lua` accordingly.
+- Colorscheme &rightarrow; You can use the one that I use, but if you don't want to you will have to change the lines in `lua\main\packer.lua`, `after\plugin\colors.lua` and `after\plugin\lualine.lua` accordingly.

 You can now add the `after\ftplugin` folder and any files inside it, which are used for language